The Passion (Netherlands): 2021, Roermond

 The eleventh edition of The Passion was held on a stage at Munsterplein on 1 April 2021 in Roermond.
 Because of the ongoing coronavirus pandemic, this edition was held without an audience.

 More than 2.5 million people watched the live broadcast on Thursday evening.
 334 thousand people watched the broadcast in the following week.

 2022, Doetinchem

 The twelfth edition of The Passion was held in Doetinchem on 14 April 2022.
 Once more, this edition was held without an audience.
 This edition introduced the role of Mary Magdalene.

 2023, Harlingen

 The thirteenth edition of The Passion was held in Harlingen on 6 April 2023.
 Thousands of spectators attended in person, and nearly 2.5 million viewers watched the broadcast on television.
 An additional 45,000 people watched the broadcast online.

 2024, Zeist

 The fourteenth edition of The Passion was held in Zeist on 28 March 2024.
 Almost 2.5 million viewers watched this version of The Passion.

 2025, Terneuzen

-The fifteenth edition of The Passion was held in Terneuzen on 15 April 2025.
+The fifteenth edition of The Passion was held in Terneuzen on 17 April 2025.
 About 5,000 people attended the event and more than 2 million watched the broadcast online.

 2026, Dwingeloo

-On 2 April 2026 The Passion is set to take place in Dwingeloo.
-The cast is yet to be announced.
+On 2 April 2026 The Passion was held in Dwingeloo.